jkeuper/jkeuper.github.io/_posts/2018-01-25-git-reflog.md

 ```

 ## Getting changes back
-With _git reset --hard &lt;commit hash&gt;_, you can restore the head of
+With "_git reset \--hard &lt;commit hash&gt;_", you can restore the head of
 your current branch back to the commit you specify.

 Another option I find easy to use is to create a new branch and use
-_git cherry-pick_ to specify the commit you want to restore upon your
+"_git cherry-pick_" to specify the commit you want to restore upon your
 new branch.
 Keep in mind, this could result in merge conflicts, which
 you need to handle in a typical merge.
 Or you could even view the commit
-with _git show &lt;commit hash&gt;_ and manually copy the lines you need.
+with "_git show &lt;commit hash&gt;_" and manually copy the lines you need.

-A nice view of your reflog in the regular log can be seen with _git log --walk-reflogs_.
+A nice view of your reflog in the regular log can be seen with "_git log \--walk-reflogs_".

 ## Wrap up
 When fixing things in a tricky situation, I find it good practice to start
 off with a new branch.
 The messed up branch remains intact and the mess at
 least won't get any worse.

-Some situations I've used _git reflog_ to rescue some commits are, deleted
+Some situations I've used "_git reflog_" to rescue some commits are, deleted
-branches with local commits, a reset --hard on a wrong branch and even
+branches with local commits, a "_reset \--hard_" on a wrong branch and even
-commits on a local branch while doing a [_git bisect_]({{ site.baseurl }}{% post_url /_posts/2017-09-30-git-bisect %})
+commits on a local branch while doing a [_git bisect_]({{ site.baseurl }}{% post_url 2017-09-30-git-bisect %})
-and I forgot to do a _git bisect reset_ to return to the original HEAD.
+and I forgot to do a "_git bisect reset_" to return to the original HEAD.

 ---